Teleport (software): Audit Log

 Teleport collects system events across all servers it is installed on and stores them in an audit log for compliance purposes.
 Auditable events include authentication attempts, file transfers, network connections, and file system changes made during an SSH session.
 The audit log can be stored on an encrypted file system, in Amazon DynamoDB and other cloud data stores.

 Session Recording

 Teleport records interactive user sessions for SSH and Kubernetes protocols and stores them in the audit log.
 Stored sessions can be replayed via a built-in session player.
+Teleport uses eBPF for the low latency kernel level session recording.

 IoT Access

 Servers running Teleport can be accessed by clients regardless of their physical location, even when they are using a cellular connection.

 Dynamic Authorization

 Teleport users can request a one-time elevation of permissions to complete a privileged task.
 Such requests can be approved or denied via chat ops tools such as Slack, Mattermost, or a custom workflow, implemented via Teleport API.